BDHudson/BDHudson-bdhudson.github.io/_posts/PostDoc-to-Data-Science-Cooperative.md

 2) get real world experience (at least as robust as the data science for good program)
 3) network with industry

+### The Goal

+My proposal to the eScience Institute is such:

+1) Form an interest group of post-docs
+2) Give them a forum to educate each other
+3) Use their skill and interest to push forward data science for social good projects during the 'offseason'.

+After a [DSSG project](http://escience.washington.edu/data-science-for-social-good-projects/ ) concludes work does continue.
+However,postdocs could be used to supercharge the projects.

+Post docs would comit to spending a ceratain number of hours a week/month.
+They wou then get supported by eScience in some capacity (but mostly from each other)